TheLegendCoder/TheLegendCoder/README.md

-- 👋 Hi, I’m @TheLegendCoder
+- 👋 Hi, Tsholofelo Ndawonde
 - 👀 I’m interested in .Net Framework
 - 🌱 I’m currently learning A.I and Machine Learning
 - 💞️ I’m looking to collaborate on any projects that I find interesting